Chris Redfield

 is a character in Resident Evil (Biohazard in Japan), a survival horror series created by the Japanese company Capcom.
 He was introduced as one of the two playable characters of the original Resident Evil (1996), alongside his partner Jill Valentine, as a member of the Raccoon Police Department's Special Tactics and Rescue Service (S.T.A.R.S.) unit.
 Chris and Jill fight against the Umbrella Corporation, a pharmaceutical company whose bioterrorism creates zombies and other bio-organic weapons.
 Later, the pair became founding members of the United Nations' Bioterrorism Security Assessment Alliance (BSAA).

 Chris is the protagonist in several Resident Evil games, novels, and films, and has also appeared in other game franchises, including Marvel vs. Capcom, Project X Zone, and Dead by Daylight.
-In later games, such as Resident Evil 7 (2017) and Resident Evil Village (2021), his features were based on New Zealand model Geordie Dandy.
+In later games, such as Resident Evil 7: Biohazard (2017) and Resident Evil Village (2021), his features were based on New Zealand model Geordie Dandy.
 Several actors have portrayed Chris, including Wentworth Miller and Robbie Amell in the Resident Evil live-action films.

 Critics have been polarized in their critiques of the character, with a focus on the frequent modifications and inconsistency in his design.
 Several publications have referred to Chris as one of the sexiest video game characters.
 Some critics have referred to a scene of his punching a boulder in Resident Evil 5 (2009), which became an internet meme, as one of the most memorable within the Resident Evil series.